Purvis Young: Late career and death

 In the late 1990s and early 2000s, he explored other inspirations by watching historical documentaries about war, the Great Depression, commerce, and Native American conflicts and struggles in the United States.
 In 1999 the Rubell family, notable art collectors from New York and creators of the Rubell Museum, purchased the entire content of Young's studio, a collection of almost 3,000 pieces.
 In 2008 the Rubells donated 108 works to Morehouse College In January 2007, Purvis was selected as the Art Miami Fair's Director's Choice Exhibition, sponsored by Grace Cafe and Galleries and the Bergman Collection, at the Miami Beach Convention Center.
 Young also helped to establish a number of outdoor art fairs in South Florida that continue today.

+Sometime between 1998 and 2003, Purvis was commissioned to develop a mural at the Bakehouse Art Complex -- one of three surviving murals by the artist.
+The mural was commissioned in part as a community service project and was facilitated by Rosie Gordon Wallace, who is a prominent Miami curator and a friend of the artist.
+The mural preceded the influx of street art in the area (which began in the mid-to-late 2000s).
+It remains an important record of the neighborhood's cultural and social history.

 With artistic success came monetary gain, and Young failed to maintain his estate.
 Before his death, he became involved in a legal battle with former manager Martin Siskind.
 Young sued Siskind for mismanagement of funds.
 In response, Siskind successfully petitioned for Young to be declared mentally incompetent, and Young's affairs were placed in control of legal guardians.
 According to friends, Young was not incompetent and was left destitute by the procedures.
 Siskind stated that he and Young had settled the suit amicably and that Young retained ownership of 1,000 paintings and was financially stable.

 Young suffered from diabetes, and toward the latter years of his life, he had other health problems, undergoing a kidney transplant in 2007.
-He died on April 20, 2010 in Miami, from cardiac arrest and pulmonary edema.
+He died on April 20, 2010 in Miami from cardiac arrest and pulmonary edema.
 He is survived by his two sisters Betty Rodriguez and Shirley Byrd, and his brother Irvin Byrd.
 There are conflicting reports about his relationship with Eddie Mae Lovest, the primary beneficiary of his will.
-According to some sources, she was his partner; however, Lovest herself has stated that they "never was married.
+According to some sources, she was his partner; however, Lovest has stated that they "never was married.
 Never was boyfriend and girlfriend."
 Instead, she says of the relationship that they were "the best of friends".

 In 2015, The Bass Museum of Art announced that it is donating almost 400 pieces of Young's art to the permanent collection in the Black Archives History and Research Foundation of South Florida.
 The foundation is located in Lyric Theater in Overtown.